What is asthmatic bronchitis?

-- These drugs have the ability to dilate (relax) the bronchioles (smooth muscle of the airways) and allow better airflow through the lungs.
+- These drugs can dilate (relax) the bronchioles (smooth muscle of the airways) and allow better airflow through the lungs.

 - Both oral and inhaled corticosteroids are used to treat asthmatic bronchitis.